The PEO offers 3 interactive, curriculum-aligned video conference programs for students in Years 3 to 12.

 Need some help?

-If you need further information about the program or to book a program send us an email or phone 02 6277 3508
+If you need further information about the programs send us an email or phone 02 6277 3508